GP-CoderEpic/MERN-Stack-Training-Diary/MERN_Stack_Training_Diary.md

 HTTP Status Codes, Postman Testing, and Express Error Handling

 ### 💻 What I Did:
-Today’s focus was on **testing backend APIs** more effectively and handling different types of server responses.
+Today's focus was on **testing backend APIs** more effectively and handling different types of server responses.
 I deepened my understanding of how the backend communicates with the client using **HTTP status codes**, and how to **test APIs with Postman**.

 ---